On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Problem setup and notations

 \begin{itemize} \item $f_{\theta,\mcI}$ has quantized weights $\bfw_{l,i}\in\Qps^{|\mcI_{l,i}|}$ and biases $b_{l,i}\in\bbQ_{\infty,s}$ for all $l\in[L]$ and $i\in[N_l]$ in all affine transformations and \item it has quantized outputs for all affine transformations and activation functions. \end{itemize} Namely, a quantized network $f_{\theta,\mcI}$ can be expressed as

 where $\round{\rho_l}_{\Qps}$ and $\round{\sigma}_{\Qps}$ are quantized versions of $\rho_l$ and $\sigma$ as in \cref{eq:round-fcn}.
 We note that we do not perform rounding after each of the elementary operations (e.g., addition or multiplication) in an affine transformation but perform a single rounding after computing the whole affine transformation.
-This is because practical implementations of quantized networks typically use the fused multiply-add (FMA) in CPUs/GPUs that perform a single rounding after the affine transformation; in this case, operations before rounding are often done with high precision.
-In addition, since quantized networks typically use high-precision bias parameters (i.e., $b_{l,i}$) while weights are in low-precision (i.e., $\bfw_{l,i}$) to reduce multiplication costs \cite{jacob2018quantization}, we assume high precision biases (i.e., $b_{l,i}\in\Qis$) and low-precision weights (i.e., $\bfw_{l,i}\in\Qps^{|\mcI_{l,i}|}$) in our quantized network definition \cref{eq:qnn-def}.
+This assumption reflects practical implementations of quantization networks that typically use quantized weights/activation function values but high-precision intermediate operations \cite{jacob2018quantization,ligptaq,spinquant}.
+In addition, since quantized networks often use high-precision bias parameters (i.e., $b_{l,i}$) while weights are in low-precision (i.e., $\bfw_{l,i}$) to reduce memory and multiplication costs \cite{jacob2018quantization}, we also assume high precision biases (i.e., $b_{l,i}\in\Qis$) and low-precision weights (i.e., $\bfw_{l,i}\in\Qps^{|\mcI_{l,i}|}$) in our quantized network definition \cref{eq:qnn-def}.